jbaron/cats/README.md

      - For node-webkit, you can get a binary from:https://github.com/rogerwang/node-webkit

-3. Compile jsedit from within the jsedit directory: tsc @build
+3. Compile jsedit from within the jsedit directory:
+      - tsc @build
+      - tsc @build2

 4. Start the editor: /path_to_node_webkit/nw ./